Facts about James Cameron

 James Cameron Biography

-A self-made giant of Hollywood, Canadian James Cameron went from set-builder to art director (for 1981’s Escape From New York) to writer and then director of some of the biggest films of his era, including Titanic and Avatar.
+A self-made giant of Hollywood, Canadian-born James Cameron went from set-builder to art director (for 1981’s Escape From New York) to writer and then director of some of the biggest movies of his era, including Titanic and the Avatar films.

-After 12 years away from feature films, he made a spectacular return in 2009 with the effects-heavy film Avatar.
-The sci-fi epic was nominated for an Oscar as best film (eventually losing out to The Hurt Locker), and in only its second month of release surpassed Titanic as the highest-grossing movie of all time.
+After 12 years away from feature films, he made a spectacular return in 2009 with the effects-heavy sci-fi epic Avatar.
+The film was nominated for an Oscar as best film (eventually losing out to The Hurt Locker), and in only its second month of release surpassed Titanic as the highest-grossing movie of all time.